 I’ve seen a number of new vans purchased over the last couple of years, and they all have flaws or things done very poorly.
 There are times we wish we had a full size van, and times we are very glad we don’t.
 The Reconn R2 is hugely appreciated by us, and for our stage in life is the perfect camper.

 I’d have no problem recommending them to others, and have personally shown a number of people around and through our camper trailer already.
-If you are looking for a quality, Australian made hypercamper (or hybrid camper) seriously take a look at these.
+If you are looking for quality, Australian made hybrid campers then seriously take a look at these.
 They are a great unit.

 If you have any questions or comments, let me know below and I’ll get back to you!